In this section

 vi) Flight only with Thomas Cook Airlines Ltd (sale of flight only or Linked Travel Arrangements)

-So, if a travel business with an ATOL ceases trading, the ATOL scheme protects consumers who had booked flight-inclusive holidays with the company.
-It will support consumers currently abroad and provide financial reimbursement for the cost of replacing parts of an ATOL protected package
+If a travel business with an ATOL ceases trading, the ATOL scheme protects consumers who had booked flight-inclusive holidays with the company.
+It will support consumers currently abroad and provide financial reimbursement for the cost of replacing parts of an ATOL protected package.

 The scheme is designed to reassure consumers that their money is safe and will provide assistance in the event of a travel business failure.
 For more information, visit: www.caa.co.uk/atol-protection

-There are three insolvency protection options which the 2018 PTRs permit Organisers to use for non-flight package holidays:
+There are three insolvency protection options which the 2018 PTRs permit organisers to use for non-flight package holidays and LTAs:

-Insurance: The Organiser can take out one or more insurance policies which recognise the travellers as the insured persons and therefore pay direct to the travellers in the event of insolvency.
+Insurance: The organiser can take out one or more insurance policies which recognise travellers as the insured persons and therefore pay direct to the travellers in the event of insolvency.
 Organisers should ensure that any insurance policy that they secure is not voided due to negligence or a breach of condition on their part.
-For instance, we are aware that ABTA – The Travel Association makes it a condition for any underwriters on their approved list not to reject any claim made by customers or withhold payment under the policy to any customers (who can prove a loss) due to any breach of the terms, conditions or covenants of the policy by the relevant Package Organiser or facilitator of a Linked Travel Arrangement.
+For instance, we are aware that ABTA – The Travel Association makes it a condition for any underwriters on their approved list not to reject any claim made by consumers or withhold payment under the policy to any consumers (who can prove a loss) due to any breach of the terms, conditions or covenants of the policy by the relevant package organiser or facilitator of an LTA.
 We consider this to be good practice.

-Organisers not established in the UK or any other European Member State (Third Country Traders) who sell or offer package holidays for sale in the UK must comply with the UK insolvency protection requirements as stated above.
-In addition, UK established Travel Agents (retailers) who sell package holidays combined by Organisers outside of the European Union are required to take responsibility for the performance of the package and provide insolvency cover, unless they can show the TCT already complies with these parts of the 2018 PTRs.
+Organisers not established in the UK or any other EU member state (Third Country Traders) who sell or offer package holidays for sale in the UK must comply with the UK insolvency protection requirements as stated above.
+In addition, UK established travel agents (retailers) that sell package holidays combined by organisers outside of the EU are required to take responsibility for the performance of the package and provide insolvency cover, unless they can show the TCT already complies with these parts of the 2018 PTRs.

-The guidance document so far has covered the requirement in the 2018 PTRs which states that a consumer’s package holiday must be protected.
-The requirements are for both flight-inclusive package holidays and non-flight package holidays.
-There are, however, three situations stated in the Regulations which do not require any protection from business.
+The guidance document so far has covered the requirement in the 2018 PTRs which states that package holidays must be protected.
+The requirements are for flight-inclusive package holidays and non-flight package holidays or LTAs.
+There are, however, three situations stated in the regulations which do not require any protection from business.
 These are:

-i) Package Holidays and Linked Travel Arrangements that last less than 24 hours unless there was overnight accommodation included.
+i) Package holidays and LTAs that last less than 24 hours unless overnight accommodation was included.

-ii) Package Holidays and Linked Travel Arrangements which are organised occasionally and on a not-for-profit basis and for a limited group of travellers, such as a one-off trip arranged by a church for its members.
-The BEIS guidance helpfully adds that, “occasionally means no more than a few times a year”.
-This would apply to the not-for- profit organisation itself and not to an Organiser serving that group or market on a commercial basis.
+ii) Package holidays and LTAs which are organised occasionally and on a not-for-profit basis and for a limited group of travellers, such as a one-off trip arranged by a church for its members.
+The BEIS guidance helpfully adds: “occasionally means no more than a few times a year”.
+This would apply to the not-for-profit organisation itself and not to an organiser serving that group or market on a commercial basis.

 Backed by the guidance given in the BEIS document we highlight to businesses that they should consider their operations as there would be some situations where packages could be created and protection required.
 The following scenario shows how a package can be created.
 A traveller books a golf break with a hotel that includes a pre-booking for round(s) of golf at a local major golf course, as well as the accommodation.

-There are clearly four travel services defined in the Regulations and ‘package’ is not stated as a travel service.
-In addition, the 2018 PTRs contain extensive pre-booking information on both the Organiser
+There are clearly four travel services defined in the 2018 PTRs and ‘package’ is not stated as a travel service.
+In addition, the 2018 PTRs contain extensive pre-booking information on both the organiser and the retailer.
+The traveller should therefore be in no doubt as to what the package does and does not contain.

 Case study: Social media